 There are innumerable leaders among us of all ages, cultures and walks of life.
 Multicultural Youth Leadership programs recognize this and help students become involved citizens, cultivate leaders and provide opportunities for youth to interact with their elected officials.
-The Utah Office of Multicultural Affairs works to strengthen and support our communities starting with its foundation—its young people.
+The Utah Division of Multicultural Affairs works to strengthen and support our communities starting with its foundation—its young people.

 Multicultural Youth Leadership Summit

-The Utah Office of Multicultural Affairs hosted the first Multicultural Youth Leadership Summit on April 30, 2013 at the Davis Conference Center.
+The Utah Division of Multicultural Affairs hosted the first Multicultural Youth Leadership Summit on April 30, 2013 at the Davis Conference Center.
 Multicultural Affairs has since hosted Summits at Weber State University, Calvin L. Rampton Salt Palace Convention Center and Mountain America Exposition Center.

 These events empower our youth to become the leaders of tomorrow.
 Students learn how to be agents of positive social change in an increasingly diverse and multicultural community.
 Join the Utah Office of Multicultural Affairs in working together to engage, support and invest in today’s youth.